tsndr/cloudflare-worker-router-template/README.md

 ### Wrangler

-You can use [wrangler](https://github.com/cloudflare/wrangler) to generate a new Cloudflare Workers project based on this template by running the following command from your terminal:
+You can use [wrangler](https://github.com/cloudflare/wrangler) to generate a new Cloudflare Workers project based on this router by running the following command from your terminal:

 ```
 wrangler generate myapp https://github.com/tsndr/cloudflare-worker-router-template